tflo/Armory-Compiled-Fixes-for-17.6.0/README.md

 As of now and with my usual addon sets, Armory runs completely fine and error-free for me with these fixes.

-Except one thing:
-Under high load (i.e. immediately after login when all addons and the client are querying infos from the server) it is possible that you get an error when opening whatever Armory tab.
-This can easily avoided by just not interacting with Armory during this time.
-If you don't use many other addons, it is even possible that you'll never have the issue.
+Except for one thing: under heavy load (i.e. right after login, when all the addons and the client are requesting information from the server), you may get an error when opening any Armory tab.
+This can be easily avoided by not interacting with Armory during this time.
+If you don't use many other addons, it's even possible that you'll never have this problem.